encord-team/encord-client-python/docs/source/authentication.rst

 Public key authentication gives you full access to all the capabilities of the SDK.
 **This is our recommended default authentication method.**

-You will need to choose this authentication method to interact with the :class:`.EncordUserClient`.
+Public key authentication is required to use the :class:`.EncordUserClient`.

 This authentication method will also allow you to interact with a :ref:`general_concepts:Dataset` or a :ref:`general_concepts:Project` assuming you are either of the following: